 Some of the member comments related to the poll include the following:

-Healthcare, Pharmaceuticals, Biotech Member: Each functional area has a balanced scorecard (e.g. Finance, HR, Supply Chain, Revenue Cycle, etc.) presented to their respective Client Advisory Groups; some metrics are reported monthly, most are quarterly.
+Healthcare, Pharmaceuticals, Biotech Member: Each functional area has a balanced scorecard (e.g. Finance, HR, Supply Chain, Revenue Cycle, etc.) presented to their respective Client Advisory Groups; some metrics are reported monthly, and most are quarterly.

 Media & Entertainment Member: We basically have a monthly scorecard that we hold quarterly meetings to review with the stakeholders.